MileHacker Logo

 Iconic Landmarks

 Certain sites in the Costa Verde are especially famous and deserve a place on your itinerary.
-Each offers unique historical or cultural context, drawing visitors from around the globe.
+Each offers unique of the past or cultural context, drawing visitors from around the globe.

 From architectural wonders to stunning natural parks, these landmarks define the region's identity and provide unforgettable experiences.